SkoolNotes/Taproot/KBhHIST201RussianRevolution.md

 ---

 # Russian Revolution
 Europe Happened.
-There is competition and still the urge of European hegemony that is present in Europe, and te
+There is competition and still the urge of European hegemony that is present in Europe, and from that urge there stemmed the